Getting over stupid ∙

 However, the Father does use words.
 They are written in The Scriptures.
 The words of the Father have great practical and life-changing value.

-Psalms 19:7-9 uses six words which are synonyms for the law.
-The different terms emphasize different aspects of the Father’s Law: instructions, decrees, commandments, commands, reverence, and laws.
+Psalms 19:7-9 uses six words that are synonyms for the law.
+The various terms emphasize different aspects of the Father’s Law: instructions, decrees, commandments, commands, reverence, and laws.

-The Jewish people call the scrolls of the Law “The Torah,” but the word Law has come to refer to all of the Father’s revelation found in the entire Scriptures.
-The Hebrew word torah means direction, instruction, law.
-Torah comes from the Hebrew root word yarah which means to point, direct, to throw, or to cast.
+The Jewish people call the scrolls of the Law “The Torah,” but the word Law has come to refer to all the Father’s revelation found in the entire Scriptures.
+The Hebrew word Torah means direction, instruction, or law.
+Torah comes from the Hebrew root word yarah, which means to point, direct, throw, or cast.
 It is a verb often associated with shooting arrows.
-Metaphorically, a teacher yarah (aims) arrows (instruction) to hit the target and achieve specific goals in the lives of the students.
-Unlike the textbooks that are written by men alone, the Word of God is perfect, flawless, and complete.
-Because human language changes, we require new translations of God’s Word; but the Word of God never needs revision or improvement (Weirsbe)
+Metaphorically, a teacher yarah (aims) arrows (instruction) to hit the target and achieve specific goals in the students’ lives.

 Great worth and benefit are derived by reading, understanding, meditating on, and internalizing the Father’s truth.
-Four benefits of the Law are described in verses 7-8: reviving the soul that is, giving renewed vitality and strength to one’s whole being; making wise the simple, in which simple means an inexperienced, uninstructed, naïve person; rejoicing the heart, that is, bringing joy to the person; and enlightening the eyes, bringing understanding, wisdom (UBS).
+Four benefits of the Law are described in Psalms 19:7-8.
+It revives the soul, giving renewed vitality and strength to one’s whole being.
+It makes wise the simple.
+Simple means an inexperienced, uninstructed, naïve person.
+It rejoices the heart; that is, it brings joy to the person.
+It enlightens the eyes; that is, it brings understanding and wisdom (UBS).

 Psalms 19:7 The law of the LORD is perfect, restoring the soul; The testimony of the LORD is sure, making wise the simple.

-A simple or stupid person is one who is lacking in common sense or intelligence.
+A simple or stupid person is lacking in common sense or intelligence.
 They tend to be naïve, easily persuaded, and enticed.

 REFLECT & PRAY

-In our fast-paced lives we need to slow down and ponder the work of the Father’s hands and His spoken words.
+In our fast-paced lives, we must slow down and ponder the work of the Father’s hands and His spoken words.

 Father Your truth is intended to make Your children wise, knowledgeable, deep, and good.
 Please encourage me to be in Your Word.
 Release the life and power within it to provide correction and instruction for my life.